VirgilSecurity/virgil-sdk-javascript/quickstart.md

 	});
 });
 ```
-We are registering a Virgil Card which includes a public key and an email address identifier.
+The app is registering a Virgil Card which includes a public key and an email address identifier.
 The card will be used for the public key identification and searching for it in the Public Keys Service.

 ```javascript
 virgil.cards.create({